Relm4/book/src/threads_and_async.md

 }
 ```

 Instead of `RelmComponent::new` we used `RelmComponent::with_new_thread`.
-The same is true for workers. `RelmWorker::new` runs the worker on the same thread and `RelmWorker::with_new_thread` spawns a new thread for the worker.
+The same is true for workers. `RelmWorker::new` runs the worker on the same thread and `RelmWorker::with_new_thread` spawns it in a new thread.

-> Components have widgets that, in the case of GTK4, neither implement `Send` nor `Sync`.
-That means we can't run the view function from a different thread, but only the update function that just operates on the model.
-Internally, Relm4 sends the model from a new thread that handles the update function to the main thread that then handles the view function and back to the new thread again.
-This is not optimal regarding performance and therefore only recommended if you don't send a lot of messages to the component.
-Alternatively, you can always do the heavy work in a worker or a message handler because they don't have this problem.
+> Components have widgets which, in the case of GTK4, neither implement `Send` nor `Sync`.
+This means that we can't run the view function from a different thread, but only the update function, which operates only on the model.
+Internally, Relm4 sends the model from a new thread that processes the update function in the main thread.
+The main thread then handles the view function and sends it again back to the new thread.
+>
+> This is not optimal in terms of performance and therefore only recommended if you don't send a lot of messages to the component.
+Alternatively, you can always do the heavy lifting in a worker or a message handler, since they don't have this problem.

 ## Async